BaderAlMutairi88/BaderAlMutairi88/README.md

 - 👋 Hi, I’m @BaderAlMutairi88
-- 👀 I’m interested in Data and Programming
+- 👀 I’m interested in Reverse Engineering
-- 🌱 I’m currently learning Data analysis
+- 🌱 I’m currently learning 86x Assembly
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...